larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 14:48
 that want to change your nervous system or to apply tools to make your nervous system work better.
 14:53
-Sensation is a non-negotiable element of your nervous system.
+==Sensation is a non-negotiable element of your nervous system.
 You have neurons in your eye that perceive 14:59 certain colors of light and certain directions of movement.
 You have neurons in your skin that perceive 15:05